 When you can’t keep up with the payments on a car title loan, the stakes are incredibly high.
 Unlike credit card debt or personal loans, car title lenders hold the ultimate leverage—your car.

-Imagine going to the grocery store and returning to find your car gone, or trying to start your car to get to work only to discover it won’t turn on because you’re a day late on your payment.
+Imagine going to the grocery store and returning to find your car gone.
+Or trying to start your car to get to work only to discover it won’t turn on because you’re a day late on your payment.
 This is the harsh reality for many title loan borrowers.

 Impact on Credit